Tune Vee

 Create an analysis tagged with Vee Examples

-If none of the above methods work, you can tune Vee by creating analyses tagged with Vee Examples in the studio experience that focus on specific business questions.
+If none of the above methods work, you can tune Vee by creating analyses tagged with Vee Examples in Studio that focus on specific business questions.
 When creating an analysis for Vee, provide examples showcasing your common analytical questions and language, and incorporate charts with relevant data.

 Note: Too many analyses tagged with Vee Examples can degrade performance, so always try to address feedback using the other methods first.